redis/node-redis/README.md

 ## Publish / Subscribe

-Here is a simple example of the API for publish / subscribe.
+Example of the publish / subscribe API.
 This program opens two client connections, subscribes to a channel on one of them, and publishes to that channel on the other: